What’s the biggest problem of many great copywriters?

 Let’s see which steps you can take to improve each of these elements.

-Firstly, proper image file names tell Google and other search engine robots what’s the content of the image.
-Secondly, it increases your chances to rank high in Google Images.
+First, proper image file names inform Google and other search engine robots about the content of the image.
+Second, it increases your chances to rank high in Google Images.

 Typically, bloggers and marketers name images carelessly, typing in something like “fjgfkgs.jpg.”
 The only thing it may tell Google is that someone has struck a keyboard with their head.